Perimenopause 101: What You Need to Know

 Dry skin, dry eyes, or a dry mouth

-Some of these symptoms come and go and some happen all the time.
+Some of these symptoms come and go and some happen all the time, as the experience of perimenopause is very individual and varies woman to woman.
 They typically peak about one to two years before menopause when the drop in estrogen accelerates.

 Perimenopause Facts: What’s Really Happening to Your Hormones